mexiquin/qSurplusPrep/README.md

 is always helpful when accessing the internet.
 If you don't know what I mean, most of this program will not work, since it is necessary to access the internet to install drivers.
 And, with the incorrect time, you can not access the internet.

+## *NEW* GUI Implementation
+We now have an easy to use GUI that will save your fingers and sanity from writing the commands into the command line.
+It will be constantly updated and maintained to make sure that nothing breaks and that the interface is as easy to understand as possible for our technicians.